-The National Weather Service has a suite of flood forecast and warning tools that can provide you with critical advance notice of floods.
-This video will provide you an overview of how to sign up for “flood alerts” using an RSS feed.
+The National Weather Service has a variety of flood forecast and warning tools that can provide you with critical advance notice of floods.
+These tools include maps and graphs that can help you know when rivers near you are going to flood, and to what extent.

-To sign up for alerts, you will first need to identify the stream gage nearest you.
+To use these tools, first identify the stream gage nearest you.
 You can do that here.
 Once you zoom in and find the gage nearest you, click on the button for that gage, and you will see a “hydrograph,” or a chart that shows you current river levels.
 If a flood is predicted in your area, the hydrograph will also show you predicted flood levels and timing.
 It is a good idea to bookmark this page and check it regularly during times when the river level is rising or expected to flood.

 Home > Flood Alerts